ammonshepherd/git-for-beginners/GitTutorial/daily-workflow.md

 You are now all set up with a GitHub repository and your VS Code app is now connected to the repo.

-As a reminder, the workflow for updating your website:
+As a reminder, the workflow for updating your project is:

 1. Make some edits to the files
 2. Stage and then commit the changes
 3. Push the changes to your GitHub repo
-4. Wait for a few minutes for your changes to appear on your website

 <a class="button" href="common-git-tasks.html">Next: Common Git Tasks</a>